broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 .. code-block:: console

 	$ mamba env create -f workflow/envs/abcenv.yml
-	$ mamba activate abc-env
+	$ conda activate abc-env

 Running ABC
 -----------
 By default, ABC is configured to run on a a K562 cell type for chromosome 22 using reference genome hg38.

 .. code-block:: console

 	# (abc-env) atan5133@NGPFWJVWWQ ABC-Enhancer-Gene-Prediction % snakemake -j1

+To see the multiple steps that snakemake performs, check out :ref:`ABC-steps`

 Configuring ABC
 ---------------